Yandy Díaz Player Props: Rays vs. Orioles

 Yandy Díaz At The Plate

-- Diaz has driven home a run in 13 games this year (40.6%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on three occasions..
+- Diaz has had an RBI in 13 games this year (38.2%), including three multi-RBI outings (8.8%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.